TCH needs to do more to address tenant complaints, city ombudsman warns | CBC News

 "Ombudsman Toronto has handled more TCHC cases than cases involving any other city organization," the report states.

-"Over the past three years, 24 per cent of all cases Ombudsman Toronto handled" were about TCH, the docuument says.
+"Over the past three years, 24 per cent of all cases Ombudsman Toronto handled" were about TCH, the document says.

 Opler wrote the report back in March in response to a request from the TCH board for more information about the nature of complaints the ombudsman was receiving from housing corporation's tenants.